bulatza/keras_telegram_callback/README.md

 ## Keras callback in Telegram
 Telegram-bot (telepot) callback for your Keras model.
-Write verbose info for each epoch during the training and send graphics of metrics to your telegram-bot.
+Sends verbose info of each epoch during the training and graphics of changing metrics  to your telegram-bot.
+Support proxy.
-Support proxy if it necessary.

 ## For callback you need to get `token` and `chat_id`